 I REALLY LIKE RIDING BIKES

 I love bicycles.
-I'm not a big collector, or a major gearhead, or a former bike messenger, or anything particularly jargon-savvy.
+I'm not a big collector, or a major gearhead, or a former bike messenger, or even a brilliant mechanic.
 But I love riding.
-And recently, my partner and I rode across the country!
+And in the first fall of the pandemic, my partner and I rode across the country.

 When I was a kid, some friends of ours took us skiing and, being little, I went out on the slopes with no poles.
 It felt about as close to flying as it was possible to get.
 As a grown-up, I get that same sensation on a bicycle (that is, when I'm not climbing up a mountain).